Developing in mozperftest

 mozperftest can be used to run performance tests against browsers using the browsertime test layer.
 It leverages the browsertime.js framework and provides a full integration into Mozilla’s build and CI systems.

-Browsertime uses the selenium webdriver client to drive the browser, and provides some metrics to measure performance during a user journey.
+Browsertime uses the Selenium Webdriver client to drive the browser, and provides some metrics to measure performance during a user journey.

 Coding style